lmmx/page-dewarp/docs/how-it-works/Detect-text-contours.md

 i.e. it's using its own projection of the other blob's leftmost and rightmost points

-## d) Text contours are approximated by their best fitting line segment using PCA
+## Text contours are approximated by their best fitting line segment using PCA

 This is just reuse of the aforementioned SVD PCA tangent-relative leftmost and rightmost points, joined by a line in the `visualize_contours` function (with